Superm4n97/kubernetes/README.md

 ## kubectl
-kubectl uses for interacting with api server
+kubectl uses for interacting with api server.
+The admin or user both need to access api server to fulfill their purpose.

+### Context
+context is used for changing the default namespace permanently.

+> $ kubectl config set-context my-context --namespace=mystuff <br>
+> $ kubectl config use-context my-context

+first line creates the new context, second line use the newly created context.

+### Basic Commands

+> $ kubectl apply -f obj.yaml

+Creates an object,

+> $ kubectl delete -f obj.yaml

+deletes an object

 >$ kubectl get componentstatuses